CesiumGS/cesium-unity-samples/README.md

 ![Metadata of New York City buildings visualized.](Images~/metadata.jpg) *<p align="center">Metadata of New York City buildings visualized.<br>Open <b>05_CesiumMetadata</b> in the Cesium for Unity Samples to explore the New York City buildings' metadata.</p>*

+### :six: Level 6 - Point Clouds

+Cesium for Unity supports rendering point cloud 3D Tilesets in addition to terrain and photogrammetry datasets.
+In this scene, you can explore several point cloud datasets around the world.
+Feel free to add your own point clouds as well.

 ### :goggles: :one: VR Level 1 - Denver Photogrammetry